hytech-racing/hytech-foxglove-extensions/hytech-foxglove-extension/README.md

 The final line has saving and loading of configs.
 The "Save config to Json" button will save the current layout and values to a json, stored wherever in the file system.
 Choose file will load a previously stored json file into the configuration.
 There's currently an issue where after loading a configuration you can't immediately edit parameters, this will be fixed eventually.
 The current fix is to click "Choose file" a second time, which then allows for editing.

+For the parameter tab itself, the ordering of the parameters can be adjusted using the arrow buttons on the side.

 ## Current Issues/Bugs

 - When loading file, see above.